fnasimbd/fnasimbd.github.io/_drafts/blog/map-reduce.md

 MapReduce in _Apache Hadoop_
 -------------------------------------

 Apache Hadoop is an open-source ecosystem providing infrastructure for distributed storage and computation (e.g. its distributed file system HDFS).
 Hadoop's MapReduce, targeted for JVM platform, is perhaps the most popular implementation of MapReduce.
 It provides user with interfaces to submit their map and reduce functions written in Java and packaged as JARs, concurrency safe data structures to store the computation results.
-As a motivation, the following snippet, written in MapReduce's Java API (it has APIs for other languages too,) shows how the map and reduce functions for a job that computes inverted index of words in documents may look like.
+As a motivation, the following snippet, written in MapReduce's Java API (it has APIs for other languages too), shows how the map and reduce functions for a job that counts the occurrence of words in documents may look like.

 {% highlight java linenos %}
-public static class InvertedIndexMapper extends Mapper<LongWritable, Text, Text, Text> {
+public static class TokenizerMapper extends Mapper<Object, Text, Text, IntWritable> {
-    private final Text document = new Text();
+    private final static IntWritable one = new IntWritable(1);
     private Text word = new Text();

-    public void map(LongWritable key, Text value, Context context) throws IOException, InterruptedException {
+    public void map(Object key, Text value, Context context) throws IOException, InterruptedException {
-        String documentName = ((FileSplit) context.getInputSplit()).getPath().getName();
-        document.set(documentName);

         StringTokenizer itr = new StringTokenizer(value.toString());

         while (itr.hasMoreTokens()) {
             word.set(itr.nextToken());
-            context.write(word, document);
+            context.write(word, one);
         }
     }
 }

-public static class InvertedIndexReducer extends Reducer<Text, Text, Text, Text> {
+public static class IntSumReducer extends Reducer<Text, IntWritable, Text, IntWritable> {
+    private IntWritable result = new IntWritable();

-    public void reduce(Text key, Iterable<Text> values, Context context) throws IOException, InterruptedException {
+    public void reduce(Text key, Iterable<IntWritable> values, Context context) throws IOException, InterruptedException {
-        StringBuffer buffer = new StringBuffer();
+        int sum = 0;

-        for (Text val : values) {
+        for (IntWritable val : values) {
-            if (buffer.length() != 0) {
-                buffer.append(" ");
+            sum += val.get();
         }

-            buffer.append(val.toString());
+        result.set(sum);
+        context.write(key, result);
     }

-        Text documentList = new Text();
-        documentList.set(buffer.toString());

-        context.write(key, documentList);
 }
-}
 {% endhighlight %}

+As parameters, the `map` function receives a document name as `key` and its content as `value`; it tokenizes the document's content into words, iterates over the words, and writes `one` for each word.
+The `reduce` function, on the other hand, receives a word as `key` and list of all its counts, produced by map, as `values`; it sums up all the counts (`ones`) and writes them out.

-**MapReduce and _Apache Spark_**<br><br>MapReduce got synonymous with Apache MapReduce, which is just one of the many MapReduce implementations: just like Google's original C++-based one had been.<br><br>The [Apache Spark](https://spark.apache.org/) framework---de facto replacement of Apache MapReduce---also supports [map](https://spark.apache.org/docs/2.2.0/rdd-programming-guide.html#transformations) and [reduce](https://spark.apache.org/docs/2.2.0/rdd-programming-guide.html#actions) tasks among many others.
+**MapReduce and _Apache Spark_**<br><br>MapReduce got synonymous with Apache MapReduce, which is just one of the many MapReduce implementations: just like Google's original C++-based one had been.<br><br>The more recent [Apache Spark](https://spark.apache.org/) framework for distributed processing also supports [map](https://spark.apache.org/docs/2.2.0/rdd-programming-guide.html#transformations) and [reduce](https://spark.apache.org/docs/2.2.0/rdd-programming-guide.html#actions) tasks among many others.
 Spark, however, replaces MapReduce's file system-based, inefficient I/O operations with a more capable data structure called _Resilient Distributed Datasets (RDD)_.
 {: .notice--info}

 MapReduce in Multi-Core, Shared-Memory Environment
 --------------------------------------------------

 Though MapReduce is targeted for large-scale distributed data processing, the same model can be employed even in multi-core, shared-memory environment.
-In this case, multiple threads are employed instead of multiple independent map-reduce nodes, thereby eliminating need for coordination among nodes and replacing communication over network with faster memory read-writes. .NET Framework's _Parallel LINQ (PLINQ)_ library provides parallel equivalents to LINQ methods for processing collections; user may write their own custom MapReduce extension method like the following on top of them:
+In this case, multiple threads are employed instead of multiple independent map-reduce nodes, thereby eliminating need for coordination among nodes and replacing communication over network with faster memory read-writes. .NET Framework's [_Parallel LINQ (PLINQ)_](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/parallel-linq-plinq) library provides parallel equivalents to LINQ methods for processing collections; user may write their own custom MapReduce extension method like the following on top of them:

 {% highlight csharp linenos %}
 public static ParallelQuery<TResult> MapReduce<TSource, TMapped, TKey, TResult>(